New York City Hall: 20th and 21st centuries

+A project to build a 150-story skyscraper abutting the back of City Hall, proposed and managed by Charles F. Noyes and Schulte Realty, was undertaken in the 1920s, but foundered due to issues with leasing.

 In 1953, the city's public works commissioner Frederick H. Zurmuhlen requested $2.2 million to repair City Hall's facade, which was crumbling.

 On July 23, 2003, at 2:08 p.m., City Hall was the scene of a rare political assassination.
 Othniel Askew, a political rival of City Councilman James E. Davis, opened fire with a pistol from the balcony of the City Council chamber.
 Askew shot Davis twice, fatally wounding him.
 A police officer on the floor of the chamber then fatally shot Askew.
 Askew and Davis had entered the building together without passing through a metal detector, a courtesy extended to elected officials and their guests.
 As a result of the security breach, then-Mayor Michael Bloomberg revised security policy to require that everyone entering the building pass through metal detectors without exception.
 Davis would lie in state at City Hall, a feat which was not repeated until former U.S. Rep Charles Rangel did so in 2025.

 In 2008, work began on a restoration of the building, after a century without a major renovation.
 The construction included structural enhancements, upgrades to building services, as well as in-depth restoration of much of the interior and exterior.
 Due to the complexity of the demands of the project, the New York City Department of Design and Construction hired Hill International to provide construction management.
 Renovations were originally estimated to cost $104 million and take four years, but ended up costing nearly $150 million and taking over five years.